LennartFr/challenge-personalityinsights/README.md

 [![Crete a Free Account](./img/createaccount.png)](./img/createaccount.png)

-Creating a Bluemix is easy.
-For a detailed desription, check this YouTube video: https://www.youtube.com/watch?v=kUPwdfL8_oU&t=23s
+Creating a Bluemix account is easy.
+For a detailed desription, check this [YouTube video:](https://www.youtube.com/watch?v=kUPwdfL8_oU&t=23s)

 1. Deploy the challenge application
 We will start by clicking on this link: https://github.com/watson-developer-cloud/personality-insights-nodejs which brings us to the GitHub repository where the code is hosted.
 We will then scroll down to the **README.md** file, where we will follow the instructions step by step.